WrestleMania 39 lineup: The latest card for the biggest event of the year - Pro Wrestling Dot Net

 -Becky Lynch, Trish Stratus, and Lita vs. “Damage CTRL” Bayley, Iyo Sky, and Dakota Kai

+-Braun Strowman and Ricochet vs. “Alpha Academy” Chad Gable and Otis vs. “The Street Profits” Montez Ford and Angelo Dawkins vs. “The Viking Raiders” Erik and Ivar in a four-way men’s tag team showcase

--Raquel Rodriguez and Liv Morgan vs. three teams TBD in the women’s four-way tag team showcase match
+-Raquel Rodriguez and Liv Morgan vs. three teams TBD a four-way women’s four-way tag team showcase match

-Powell’s POV: The Miz will host of WrestleMania 39.
-Imperium interfered in the Drew McIntyre vs. Sheamus match on Friday’s Smackdown, which led to both men being named as his WrestleMania challengers.
-Roman Reigns vs. Cody Rhodes will be held on Sunday, and Logan Paul announced that his match with Seth Rollins will be held on Saturday.
+Powell’s POV: The Usos vs. Owens and Zayn was officially announced on Monday’s Raw, and the participants in the men’s four-way showcase was announced prior to Raw.
+The Miz will host of WrestleMania 39.
+Roman Reigns vs. Cody Rhodes will be held on Sunday, and Logan Paul vs. Seth Rollins will be held on Saturday.
 The other matches have not been assigned to a day as of this update.

 Be the first to comment